BradenTink/SENG-637/a5/seng637-a5-team_7.md

 # Discussion on Similarity and Differences of the Two Techniques

 # How the team work/effort was divided and managed
+Each team member tried both sections of the lab to try to get it to work.
+Since there were difficulties, the most complete of each section was used to assemble the final report.
 #

 # Difficulties encountered, challenges overcome, and lessons learned
+There were quite a few difficulties using CASRE and SRTAT.
+The provided excel sheet did not import well into SRTAT, and using CASRE was a bit tricky.
 # Comments/feedback on the lab itself
+The difficulties with CASRE and SRTAT made this lab the most frustrating, so the purpose of the lab was slightly lost in the difficulties with the tools.